enthdegree/cordic_wrapped/README.md

-# wrapped_cordic
+# CORDIC functions
-Wrapped calls to functions from Voidware's CORDIC methods here: http://www.voidware.com/cordic.htm
+Wrapped calls to functions from Voidware's CORDIC implementation here: http://www.voidware.com/cordic.htm .
+This project handles the domain issues stated in the comments.

-The effect is a reasonably precise implementation of special functions whose compile size is much smaller than their equivalents in `<math.h>`, albeit a bit slower.
+The effect is some reasonably precise special functions with compile size much smaller than their equivalents in `<math.h>`, albeit a bit slower.

 To use in your project, bring the following files in:
 ```